PadTrick/archlinux_install/README.md

 With your 3 partitions created you can start the installation.

-install.sh is only needed, if u put the script like me inside a ISO.
+The file `get_current_installscript.sh` is only needed, if u put the script like me inside a ISO.
 I'm a bit lazy, i dont want to always make a new iso if i make a change in 1 line :)

 run these commands and change loadkeys to your choice, mine is german.